Did you know that your mental health is directly associated with your gut health?

 - Drinking around 2 litres of fresh water per day

 - Quality fats such as butter, avocado, coconut oil and olive oil

-Bread, milk and nightshades (potato, tomato, eggplant, capsicum) are common triggers for gut problems, and therefore mood and mental health problems.
+Bread, milk and nightshades (potato, tomato, eggplant, capsicum) are common triggers for gut problems, and therefore mood and mental health problems like anxiety and depression.
 Therefore it’s a good idea to keep a food diary, just jot down everything you eat each day along with how you feel (mood, bloating, skin conditions, constipated, loose stools).
 You may notice that health issues occur a day or two after eating certain foods, then you can eliminate the offending foods form your diet.